Pretty Printing in OCaml

 (pp_print_list ~sep:", " pp_item) list

 We define pp_list—our main function.
-It takes a pp_item—a pretty printer that knows how to print nested elements: sometimes they will be strings, other times—nested lists.
-We define it as fprintf with a format "[%a]".
+It takes a pp_item, a pretty printer that knows how to print nested elements: sometimes they will be strings, other times—nested lists.
+We define it using fprintf with a format "[%a]".
 This is similar to writing "[%s]", but allows to pass a pretty printer with a value to print.
 The value in this case is list, and the pretty printer—we construct it using pp_print_list which takes a separator and a printer for each item.

 In fact, pp_print_list does all the heavy lifting here, while we only wrapped the result in brackets and specified comma (with a generous space) as the separator.